FREE UK DELIVERY ON ORDERS OVER £39.99

 Is peanut butter good for dogs with liver disease?

-Not only is peanut butter high in harmful trans fats used to preserve its shelf life, it can also contain aflatoxins - a cancer-causing mycotoxin that often targets the liver.
 The FDA (US Food and Drug Administration) warns that acute, prolonged exposure to aflatoxins “inhibit the normal functions of the liver, including carbohydrate and lipid metabolism and protein synthesis.”

 Finally, any peanut butter brand that contains Xylitol - an artificial sweetener that is fine for humans, but toxic to dogs - should definitely be avoided, as Xylitol has also been reported to contribute to liver failure.
-In general, it’s probably a better idea to keep the peanut butter jar to yourself.

 Are bananas good for dogs with liver disease?